m3h0w/protein-dihedral-angles-prediction/README.md

 In the main folder you'll find notebooks that show examples of how to use the model.

-Model details and configuration can be found in the "model" folder.

 # Model configuration details

 This tesnorflow model uses ProteinNet dataset (in the tensor version) as available in the preliminary release here: https://github.com/aqlaboratory/proteinnet